siddhir92/Trust-Management-Mechanisms-for-Detection-of-Infected-Devices/README.md

 # Trust-Management-Mechanisms-for-Detection-of-Infected-Devices 💻- Final Year Project For my coursework
-Detection of Infected Devices in IoT using ML Algorithms
+Detection of Infected Devices in IoT using ML Algorithms (Scroll till the end I promise It won't be boring 😁)
 <h2>Objectives </h2>

 <li> We use three machine learning algorithms Random Forest, Multilayer Perceptron and Autoencoder. </li>